Daniel-Peretz/LuxuryCouponsWeb/README.md

 https://www.mysql.com/downloads/

 If you want to use the code properly and execute functions,\
-go to LuxuryCouponsBackend and run the server side also.
+go to LuxuryCouponsBackend-Spring-MySQL and run the server side also.

 ## Run Scripts 👩🏻‍💻
 For cheking the program - Download to zip, export the zip and follow the instructions:\